Category Archives: History Timeline 1580-1945

 1622 The Pennecooks of southern and central New Hampshire were decimated by the epidemics, threatened by the Mohawk to the west and didn’t trust the Abinaki in Maine.4

 1624-28 The Sokoki (western Abinaki) of western Massachusetts had for a long time hostilities with the Iroquois.
-They therefore helped the Mahican in their war with the Mohawk, (the Mohawk were the eastern most Iroqouis tribe).
+They therefore helped the Mahican in their war with the Mohawk, (the Mohawk were the eastern most Iroquois tribe).
 The Mohawk won and drove the Mahican east of the Hudson River and then attacked the Pennecook.
 For this reason, the Pennecook made a fragile alliance with the English.
 This alliance was a great concern to the Abanaki.
 The English were also nervous about it because the Powhatan almost wiped out the Virginia settlement in 1622.4

 1628 An English fleet destroyed a French fleet unloading supplies at Port Royal and burned the French settlement.
 They then moved north to the Saint Lawrence and captured Quebec.
 Britain now held all of Canada.4